jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/sorting.md

 This is the path to the folder you'd like sorted downloads to be stored in.

+{% hint style="warning" %}
+Setting `sort_folder` to the same value as `scan_folder` is not officiality supported and will lead to undefined results
+{% endhint %}

 ## `sort_incrementer_format`

 | Type           | Default  |
 |----------------|----------|
 | `NonEmptyStr` | ` ({i})`|

+When naming collisions happen, Cyberdrop-DL will rename files automatically
+> `image.jpg` -> `image (1).jpg`.

-When naming collisions happen, Cyberdrop-DL will rename files (`image.jpg` -> `image (1).jpg` by default).
-You can change the way this is formatted.
-The format simply needs to include `{i}` in it to specify where to put the auto-increment value.
+You can modify the format as needed, but it must include `{i}` to specify where the auto-increment value should be placed

 ## `sorted_audio`